 This also makes sense in the context of the Pixel 7’s conservative low-power wireless charging capabilities.
 It takes the Pixel 7a over 3 hours to reach full charge on the Pixel Stand (2nd Gen) due to its lackluster 7.5W charging power level.
 While wireless charging is a welcome addition, it’s painfully slow and unsuitable for topping up your phone quickly.

-Google’s Pixel series has always been more sluggish to charge than its competitors, and the Pixel 7a is no different.
-The good news is that it’s straightforward to find compatible USB Power Delivery and Qi wireless products that meet the phone’s conservative power needs.
+Google’s Pixel series has always been more sluggish to charge than its competitors.
+We were reminded of this during our Pixel 7 charging test, and the Pixel 7a is no different.
+The good news is that it’s straightforward to find compatible USB Power Delivery and Qi wireless products that meet the Pixel 7a’s conservative power needs.
 The downside is that the phone appears bound by temperature constraints that make charging even slower than expected in certain conditions.
 If you think you’ll need to top your phone up in a hurry, picking the Pixel 7 or Pixel 7 Pro will be a better option than the budget model.